dotnet/runtime/docs/design/libraries/DllImportGenerator/StructMarshalling.md

 > :question: Does this API surface and shape work for all marshalling scenarios we plan on supporting?
 It may have issues with the current "layout class" by-value `[Out]` parameter marshalling where the runtime updates a `class` typed object in place.
 We already recommend against using classes for interop for performance reasons and a struct value passed via `ref` or `out` with the same members would cover this scenario.

 If the native type `TNative` also has a public `Value` property, then the value of the `Value` property will be passed to native code instead of the `TNative` value itself.
 As a result, the type `TNative` will be allowed to require marshalling and the type of the `Value` property will be required be passable to native code without any additional marshalling.
+When the `Value` property is provided, the `CustomTypeMarshallerAttribute` will still need to be provided on `TNative`.
 If the `Value` property is settable, then when marshalling in the native-to-managed direction, a default value of `TNative` will have its `Value` property set to the native value.
 If `Value` does not have a setter, then marshalling from native to managed is not supported.

 If a `Value` property is provided, the developer may also provide a ref-returning or readonly-ref-returning `GetPinnableReference` method.
 The `GetPinnableReference` method will be called before the `Value` property getter is called.
 The ref returned by `GetPinnableReference` will be pinned with a `fixed` statement, but the pinned value will not be used (it acts exclusively as a side-effect).